-If you're into Halloween and all things that go bump in the night, there’s no better vacation than a spooky sleepover at a haunted hotel, inn, or vacation rental.
+For those into Halloween and all things that go bump in the night, there’s no better vacation than a spooky sleepover at a haunted hotel, inn, or vacation rental.

-The hotel also keeps a list of all of its named ghosts, including Michael, an Irish stonemason who died in 1885 while constructing the building; Theodora, a cancer patient of Dr. Baker who calls out for help finding her keys; and even Morris the cat, a mysterious patient in a white nightgown who appears at the foot of your bed.
+The hotel keeps a list of all of its named ghosts, including Michael, an Irish stonemason who died in 1885 while constructing the building; Theodora, a cancer patient of Dr. Baker's who calls out for help finding her keys; and even Morris the cat, a mysterious patient in a white nightgown who appears at the foot of your bed.

 A staple on haunted hotel lists, this Colorado hotel offers a ghost adventure package and three different Halloween tours.
 Special events during the haunted holiday include a murder mystery dinner, the Shining Ball, and a masquerade costume party.

-On Royal Street in New Orleans' beautiful French Quarter, the Cornstalk Hotel is a standout for its famous cornstalk-motif wrought-iron fence and castle-like turret.
+On Royal Street in New Orleans' beautiful French Quarter, the Cornstalk Hotel is a must-see for its famous cornstalk-motif wrought-iron fence and castle-like turret.
 Built in the early 19th century by François Xavier Martin, the first Attorney General of Louisiana, the hotel has a reputation today for being haunted by apparitions of children at play.
 Also, some guests have reported a strange and creepy phenomenon: their cameras mysteriously contain photos of themselves asleep in their hotel guest room.

 New Orleans is an excellent city for other haunted adventures, featuring some of the most beautifully maintained and oldest gothic-style cemeteries in the United States as well as a number of other locations known to host ghostly visitors.

-In a town infamous for its 17th century witch trials, Room 17 at the Salem Inn is said to be haunted by a woman named Elizabeth, who was murdered by her husband in that very room.
+In a town infamous for its 17th-century witch trials, Room 17 at the Salem Inn is said to be haunted by a woman named Elizabeth, who was murdered by her husband in that very room.
 According to accounts from psychics and guests, Elizabeth particularly likes to shake things up when men stay in the room.

 Legend has it that if you leave a glass of liquor for Elizabeth, she’ll leave you alone.
-Bring an extra sweater; the innkeeper reports that room 17 is always colder than other rooms, despite the innkeepers' efforts to turn up the heat.
+Bring an extra sweater—the innkeeper reports that room 17 is always colder than other rooms, despite the innkeepers' efforts to turn up the heat.

-In Savannah, billed as the most haunted city in America, the ghostly backstory at the Foley House Inn can be traced back to the original owner, Honoria Foley.
+In Savannah, billed as the most haunted city in America, the ghostly backstory at the Foley House Inn can be traced to the original owner, Honoria Foley.

 The murdered attacker and Miss Foley have both been seen as apparitions in this haunted hotel, so if you plan to stay in one of the 19 rooms available at this quaint bed and breakfast, don’t be surprised if you wake to a shadowy image of Miss Foley crying in the corner of your room.

 On a gorgeous stretch of sugary sand in St. Petersburg lies an iconic pink palace.
-Built in 1928 by Thomas Rowe, the hotel quickly became a playground for the rich and famous and remains so to this day.
+Built in 1928 by developer Thomas Rowe, the hotel quickly became a playground for the rich and famous and remains so to this day.

 However, the hotel itself has a frightening backstory.
 A heartbroken Rowe built the hotel as a tribute to his true love, Lucinda, who died in Europe.
 It thrived through much of the early 20th century, even making it through the Great Depression, but it fell into disrepair after Rowe was found dead in his hotel room in 1940.

-There's even a report of Mary snugly tucking in a napping traveler with the blanket all the way around the bed.
+There's even a report of Mary Lake tucking in a napping traveler with the blanket all the way around the bed.
 While the innkeeper has never personally seen the ghost, guests report encountering spirits at least a couple of times a week.